Mastering Non-Human Identity Lifecycles A CISO's Guide

 • Jump on potential security incidents fast and figure out what's what.

 Implementing these practices is a marathon, not a sprint.
-But trust me, it's worth it to get those nhis under control.
-Next up, we'll be diving into integrating nhi management with zero trust architecture.
+But trust me, it's worth it to get those NHIs under control.
+Next, we'll be diving into integrating NHI management with zero trust architecture.

 Tools and Frameworks for NHI Governance and Automation